2011 ES 350 New Car Test Drive

-The Lexus ES 350 delivers exactly what you would expect of a Lexus: It's smooth, quiet, sophisticated, competent, and comfortable.
+The Lexus ES 350 is smooth, quiet, sophisticated, competent, and comfortable.
 It doesn't have the firm ride or quick responses of a German sports sedan, so you can safely sip a cappuccino on the way to work.
-The ride is smooth and even, the engine is velvety and powerful, the six-speed automatic transmission is flawless, the comfort is supreme, the trip is quiet, everything works the way it's supposed to, the total experience is superb.
+The ride is smooth and even, the engine is velvety and powerful, the 6-speed automatic transmission is flawless, the comfort is supreme, the trip is quiet, everything works the way it's supposed to, the total experience is superb.

-The ES 350 is quick and responsive, benefitting from a silky V6 engine that makes 272 horsepower and 254 pound-feet of torque.
-Lexus says the ES 350 can accelerate from 0 to 60 mph in 6.8 seconds, a solid performance.
-Yet the ES 350 is also certified to the Ultra-Low Emission Vehicle II (ULEV II) standard.
+The ES 350 is quick and responsive, benefiting from a silky V6 engine that makes 268 horsepower and 248 pound-feet of torque.
+Lexus says the ES 350 can accelerate from 0 to 60 mph in 7.0 seconds, a solid performance.
+The ES 350 uses front-wheel drive.

 Option packages: The Lexus Premium Audio with Navigation ($2,465) includes Bluetooth, HDD Navigation with touch-screen, rear-view camera, Lexus Enform with Destination Assist, eDestination and Safety Connect, Lexus Insider, voice command casual language recognition, XM NavTraffic and NavWeather, and XM Sports/Stocks.
 The Navigation System/Mark Levinson Audio Package ($4,065) includes all the features of the Premium Audio with Navigation, and adds Mark Levinson Premium Surround Sound Audio with DVD Audio/Video, 14 speakers, and 5.1-channel playback.